 Is it worth getting Surfshark One?

 Yes, it could be worth getting Surfshark One if you’re interested in a comprehensive cybersecurity suite with unlimited device connections.
-It only adds a few bucks per month to your VPN cost, and in addition to Surfshark VPN, Surfshark CleanWeb, and Alternative ID, you get:
+It only adds a few dollars per month to your VPN cost, and in addition to Surfshark VPN, Surfshark CleanWeb, and Alternative ID, it adds:

 - Surfshark Alert: Automatic data breach monitoring with real-time alerts